BA (Hons), FHEA

 The course team has developed team teaching opportunities, both within the core team and in collaboration with Visiting Tutors and industry professionals, to enhance learning opportunities and to further your knowledge and awareness of industry practices and expectations.
 The team also regularly attends new and updated training, seminars and conferences in order to keep delivery current and in line with industry requirements.

 The course is structured progressively to provide increased opportunities for independent learning as you reach the later stages of the course.
 The progressive promotion of independent learning and self-reflection encourages anticipated maturity and allows you to direct learning towards individual goals.
-Emphasis is placed upon reflective practice where you will be expected to progressively take personal responsibility for your learning.
+Emphasis is placed upon reflective practice where you'll be expected to progressively take personal responsibility for your learning.

 Contact hours include all scheduled teaching sessions, but also supervised time in the workshop or studio.
 In line with national guidance, we include in our calculation of contact hours all the time which is scheduled in the studio for independent study which is also supported by staff (either academic staff, or technicians).